hillegass/clipboard/README.md

 - CLIPBOARD_DRAG is for drag and drop.

 Each clipboard has a kill ring.
-For example, in this version of clipd, the kill ring is 5 items.
+For example, in this version of clipd, the general clipboard holds 5 items.
 If you copy five times, all five will live on the clipboard.
-When you copy a sixth, the first item copied will be deleted from the clipboard.
+When you copy a sixth, the item that was created first will be deleted from the clipboard.

 The client library is in C and depends on on libsystemd.
-It is declared in clipboard.c.
+It is declared in clip_common.h and clipboard.h.
+It is implemented in clipboard.c.

 ## Data providers